AsunaMasuda/FloweryDays/README.md

 - In Profile Page, authenticated users can 1. edit `Delivery Information` and 2. see `Order History`.

 ## Admin Product Managment
-Only authenticated superusers can access the page (products/add/).
+Only authenticated superusers can access the admin page (1.products/add/, 2. products/edit/, 3. products/delete/, 4.
+5. 6. ).
 If non-logged in users try to access the url directly, it will redirect to the sign in page.
 If a non-superuser tries to access the url, an error message pops up which says that only a superuser can access this page.

 ## Django-allauth features
 Base template for allauth has `Back to Home` button at the end of the page, for easy navigation for users.